Syslogine/syslogine/docs/intro.md

 # Welcome to Syslogine

-👋 Welcome to Syslogine - your comprehensive resource for professional system administration!
+Welcome to Syslogine - your complete resource for professional system administration!
 Whether you're a beginner looking to learn the fundamentals or an experienced sysadmin seeking advanced techniques, our step-by-step guides are designed to help you master modern infrastructure management.

 Join our community of system administrators, share your experiences, and together let's navigate the evolving landscape of enterprise IT.
 Your journey to becoming a skilled system administrator starts here.